-We have been a leading provider of industrial cabinet and door hardware solutions for nearly 90 years.
-Our expansive selection of product offerings includes continuous and butt hinges, slip joint, spring latch and spring loaded hinges, gas springs, dampers, lid supports, handles, and latches…all available in a wide variety of materials, sizes, and finishes.
+We have been a leading provider of industrial cabinet and door hardware solutions for over 90 years.
+Our expansive selection of product offerings includes continuous and butt hinges, slip joint, spring latch and spring loaded hinges, gas springs, dampers, Wagner casters, lid supports, handles, and latches…all available in a wide variety of materials, sizes, and finishes.
 Our customer service representatives are highly trained, friendly, and ready to work with you.
-They will quickly guide you through our selection of stock products or help you to design custom hardware if your job requires it.
+They will quickly guide you through our selection of stock products or help you with your design of custom hardware if your job requires it.